cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/FCSDKExtras.md

 ## SPM
 To set up a project using the Swift Package we want to depend on the Swift Package at the root level of your project.

-1. Open your Xcode project, navigate to the project, and then into Package Dependencies.
+-   Open your Xcode project, navigate to the project, and then into Package Dependencies.
 Click the + button and add the pacakge like so.

 ![An image showing how to add FCSDKiOS](image_4.png)
-2. We want to make sure that the binary has been linked to the project.
+-   We want to make sure that the binary has been linked to the project.
 Click the **General** tab of your Target, and expand the _Frameworks, Libraries, and Embedded Content_ section by clicking on the title.
-3. If the Binary is not embedded then click the **+** button; the file explorer displays.
+-   If the Binary is not embedded then click the **+** button; the file explorer displays.
-4. Select the FCSDK-iOS Library and press add
+-   Select the SwiftFCSDKiOS Library and press add

 ![An image showing how to add FCSDKiOS](image_5.png)

-5. Done, your project is now ready to use Fusion Client SDK
+-   Done, your project is now ready to use Fusion Client SDK

 ## Bitcode Support
 Bitcode can be enabled in the Build Settings